Dimensionality Reduction using Elastic Measures: Introduction

 When computing the distances between observations, a metric which is symmetric, isometric, and obeys the triangle inequality is preferred.
 These properties lead to pairwise distance computations that are independent of input order and can be degenerate for some data types~\citep{srivastava-etal-JASA:2011,tucker2013}.
 For example, the Euclidean distance is not a proper distance on functional data in $\mathbb{R}^1$ under phase variation~\citep{tucker2013}, the space of open and closed curves~\citep{srivastava2016functional}, and any trajectory on a Riemmanian manifold \citep{su2014statistical}.

 In this paper, we demonstrate that selecting a distance metric that is consistent with the data topology drastically improves the performance of both t-SNE and UMAP on functional data.
 We apply this method to a clustering of curves tasks in $\mathbb{R}^n$, where we choose our distance metric such that it measures the \textit{shape} of these curves by accounting for rotation, scale, and parameterization.
 We utilize the elastic shape framework \citep{srivastava2016functional}, which yields two metrics that properly measure distance in both shape and amplitude, and provides a distance from one shape to another in sampling variability.
 When applied to the space of open curves, a Riemmanian manifold, we are able to obtain an initialization point for dimensionality reduction that is consistent with the properties of the data.
 We also apply this framework to any trajectory on a Riemmanian manifold using the square-root velocity transformation.
+Additionally, we can change out the cost-function in t-SNE from Kullabck-Liebler divergence to a proper distance on the space of PDFs which provides performance gains depending on the balance of precision and recall desired.

 This paper is organized as follows.
-In Section~\ref{sec:esa} we provide an overview of the Elastic Shape Analysis (ESA) framework, in Section~\ref{sec:dimension} we review both t-SNE and UMAP, in Section~\ref{sec:results} we provide results on two data sets, one being a set of shapes from the MPEG7, shapes of cars extracted from video, and fighter jet shapes, and finally, we provide a discussion and concluding remarks in Section~\ref{sec:discussion}.
+In Section~\ref{sec:esa} we provide an overview of the Elastic Shape Analysis (ESA) framework.
+In Section~\ref{sec:dimension} we review both t-SNE and UMAP and provide modification in using a proper distance for functional data and a modification to the cost-function to t-SNE.
+Section~\ref{sec:results} provides results on two data sets, one being a set of shapes from the MPEG7, shapes of cars extracted from video, and fighter jet shapes, and finally, we provide a discussion and concluding remarks in Section~\ref{sec:discussion}.